drvinceknight/pfm/book/tools-for-mathematics/02-algebra/how/main.md

 ## How to solve an equation

-We use the `sympy.solveset` tool to solve an equation.
+Use the `sympy.solveset` tool to solve an equation.
 It takes two values as inputs.
 The first is either:

 - An expression for which a root is to be found